 - ⅛ teaspoon ginger ground

 - ½ c whole wheat flour

-- 4 tbsp solid, cold coconut oil (or 6 tbsp cold butter, cut into pieces)
+- 4 tablespoon solid coconut oil or 6 tablespoon cold butter, cut into pieces

 - 1 small egg